NATIONAL CBD DAY

 Dustin Hoffman – 1937

 An Oscar-winning actor, Hoffman made his film debut in 1967 in The Tiger Makes Out.
-He’s also known for his roles in The Graduate, Midnight Cowboy, Tootsie, and Hook.
+He is also known for his roles in The Graduate, Midnight Cowboy, Tootsie, and Hook.

 Svetlana Savitskaya – 1948

-Pilot and cosmonaut, Savitskaya achievements include being the 2nd woman in space, the first woman to complete a spacewalk that took place during her second flight.
-Savitskaya is the only Russian woman to perform a spacewalk.
+Pilot and cosmonaut, Savitskaya’s achievements include being the 2nd woman in space.
+During her second flight to space, she also became the first woman to complete a spacewalk.
+She is the only Russian woman to perform a spacewalk.

 Keith Caradine – 1949